IBM-Cloud/docs/services/mobileaccess/overview.md

 copyright:
   years: 2015, 2016
-lastupdated: "2016-10-02"
+lastupdated: "2016-11-03"

 ---

 # About {{site.data.keyword.amashort}}
 {: #mca-overview}

-The {{site.data.keyword.amafull}} service provides authentication and monitoring services for mobile and web applications that access cloud resources hosted on {{site.data.keyword.Bluemix_notm}}.
+The {{site.data.keyword.amafull}} service provides authentication for mobile and Web applications that access cloud resources hosted on {{site.data.keyword.Bluemix_notm}}.

 You can use the {{site.data.keyword.amashort}} service to protect Node.js and Liberty for Java&trade; applications that are hosted on {{site.data.keyword.Bluemix_notm}} with various authentication types.
 By instrumenting your mobile applications with {{site.data.keyword.amashort}} SDK, you can use the authentication capabilities that are provided by {{site.data.keyword.amashort}} service.
-Client-side logs are gathered automatically, and sent to the {{site.data.keyword.amashort}} service on demand.
 Use the {{site.data.keyword.amashort}} dashboard to configure the various authentication types, and see data that is gathered and sent by the client-side SDK.

 **Note**: The {{site.data.keyword.amashort}}  service was previously known as Advanced Mobile Access.

 ## Components
 {: #components}

-* **{{site.data.keyword.amashort}} dashboard**: Configure various authentication types and monitor mobile application performance, analytics, usage statistics, and device logs.
+* **{{site.data.keyword.amashort}} dashboard**: Configure various authentication types
 * **{{site.data.keyword.amashort}} client SDK**: Instrument mobile applications to use {{site.data.keyword.amashort}}  functionality.
 Supported platforms are: iOS 8+, Android 4+, and Cordova.
 * **{{site.data.keyword.amashort}} server SDK**: Protect resources that are hosted on {{site.data.keyword.Bluemix_notm}}.
 Currently, supported runtimes are Node.js and Liberty for Java&trade;.

 ## Authentication types
 {: #authtypes}
 You can use the following types of authentication in your mobile app:
 * **Facebook**: Use Facebook as an identity provider.
-Your users log in to the mobile app with their Facebook credentials.
+Your users log in to the mobile or Web app with their Facebook credentials.
 * **Google**: Use Google as an identity provider.
-Your users log in to the mobile app with their Google+ credentials.
+Your users log in to the mobile or Web app with their Google+ credentials.
 * **Custom**: Create your own identity provider.
 You fully control what kind of information is gathered and validated.

 ## Architecture overview